 (Click on image above for larger view)

 Protection of Cultural and Biological Resources

-The Topock Project Site (Site) is contained within a larger geographic area that is considered sacred by some Native American Tribal Nations.
+The Topock Project Site (Site) is part of a larger geographic area that is considered sacred by some Native American Tribal Nations.
 In the 2011 Final EIR, DTSC concluded that the 779.2‐acre Site “appears to qualify as a historic resource under the California Environmental Quality Act as an area that is significant in the social and cultural annals of California,” and the U.S. Bureau of Land Management (BLM) also has determined that a traditional cultural property or property of traditional religious and cultural significance that is eligible for listing in the National Register of Historic Places exists in the area of the Site, within the current Area of Potential Effect, consisting of 1,600 acres of surface area and a section of the Colorado River.
 Among the larger and better known cultural resources on the Site is an expansive desert geoglyph or intaglio known as the Topock Maze.

 Prominent historic‐era features in the landscape also overlie the groundwaterWater beneath the Earth’s surface that flows through soil and rock openings (aquifers). plumeA body of contaminated groundwater.
 The movement of a groundwater plume can be influenced by such factors as local groundwater flow patterns, the character of the aquifer in which the groundwater is contained, and the density of contaminants., include segments of historic U.S. Route 66, the National Trails Highway (also known as the National Old Trails Highway), and the right-of-way of the BNSF Railway.
 A broad spectrum of archaeological resources is also present within the Site and on adjacent lands.
 Properties on and near the Site that are eligible for or listed in the National Register of Historic Places include Native American cultural resources and elements of the historic “built environment.”